 In the classroom, it is suggested that several algorithms for a single operation be examined.
 It is essential that students understand the reasoning behind the actions in these algorithms.
 Over time, this allows them to choose an effective strategy depending on the context.
 Teachers with culturally diverse students in their classrooms can invite them to discuss at home the method their parents use to perform addition, subtraction, multiplication or division.
 These students can present these methods to the class, which can provide new strategies.

-The standard algorithms are often presented as the main strategy for calculation.
+The standard algorithms are often presented as the main strategy for doing calculations.
 Although they are effective, they are not always appropriate.
-When instruction focuses on the standard algorithm, for example, to calculate \(300\; - \;15\), students tend to pull out a pencil and solve the problem in writing, with the written algorithm and its exchanges, which is a common source of error.
-However, it is more efficient to calculate mentally as follows: \(300\; - \;10\; = \;290,\;290\; - \;5\; = \;285\).
+When instruction focuses on the standard algorithm, for example, to calculate \(300\; - \;15\), students tend to pull out a pencil and solve the problem in writing, with the written algorithm using regrouping which is a common source of error.
+However, it is more efficient to calculate mentally as follows: \(300\; - \;10\; = \;290, and \;290\; - \;5\; = \;285\).
 Furthermore, the standard algorithm is not the best method to use where estimation is sufficient.
-Therefore, it is suggested that the standard algorithm be considered as one of several computational strategies.
+Therefore, it is suggested that the standard algorithm be considered as only one of several computational strategies.

 Students can solve written problems in a variety of ways.
 The following tables provide some examples of addition and subtraction algorithms.
 These are not the only ways to solve a problem, there are many others, so students should be given opportunities to discover other ways of solving problems.

-Here are algorithms that students can use to determine the sum 566 + 379 = _.
+Some algorithms that students can use to determine the sum of 566 + 379 follow.

-The student groups the hundreds, tens and ones.
+The student groups and adds by place value, starting with the hundreds, then tens and finally ones.

-The following are examples of algorithms that students can use to determine the difference 631 - 439 = _ and explain it.
+The following are examples of algorithms that students can use to determine the difference for 631 - 439 and explain their strategy.
 There are others and they will vary from one group of students to another.

-The student decomposes the second term and subtracts in steps.
+The student decomposes the second term and subtracts it in steps until a total of 439 is taken away.

-The student uses the number line and notes their movements.
+The student uses the number line and records their movements.

-The student uses the number line and counts backwards from the largest number.
+The student uses the number line and counts backwards a total of 439 from 631.

 Strategies to Facilitate the Understanding of Standard Algorithms

-It is important to provide students with several activities to explore standard algorithms using manipulatives such as the place-value mat, interlocking cubes, ten frames, base ten material, number line, and so on.
+It is important to provide students with several activities to explore standard algorithms using manipulatives such as the place-value mat, interlocking cubes, ten frames, base ten blocks, number line, and so on.

-Teachers need to provide students with many opportunities to create their own algorithms, to explain their strategies and the reasons for their choices.
-It is important to give students the opportunity and time to explore the algorithms in greater depth and to encourage discussion.
+Teachers should provide students with many opportunities to create their own algorithms, and explain their strategies and reasoning.
+It is important to give students the opportunity and time to explore algorithms in great depth and engage in discussions about them.
 It is important to encourage students to work in pairs (one student writes down the steps while the other works with the concrete representation).
-Understanding of the meaning of the steps in a standard algorithm develops when teachers allow students to compare it to their own algorithm in order to make connections between the two approaches, such as "add from left to right and combine.
+Understanding the meaning of the steps in a standard algorithm develops when teachers allow students to compare it to their own algorithm in order to make connections between the two approaches, such as "add from left to right and combine.

 Adding Multi-Digit Numbers Without Grouping